converged-computing/container-crafter/README.md

 1. Given the equivalent total size, does it take longer (and thus more costly) to pull many smaller layers, or few larger ones?
 2. What happens to this pattern as the pulls are scaled across many nodes?

+The experiment I had in mind (automation, configs, etc) is going to be under the [container-chonks](https://github.com/converged-computing/container-chonks/tree/main/experiments/pulling) experiment set, where I'm looking at containers across the ecosystem and assessing pull times.

 ## Usage